 The Government of India has given special importance to small business enterprises due to their vast potentiality for development of social and economic conditions of the country.
-Several kinds of assistance and support are announced from time to time keeping in view of the changing economic conditions.
+Several kinds of assistance and support are announced from time to time keeping in view the changing economic conditions.
 The following are some of such steps taken by the Government for development of small business in India.

-- 1. It provides liberalised credit policy like, fewer formalities to process the loans and advances, loans at concessional rate, etc. for small scale industries. - 2.
+- 1. It provides liberalised credit policy like, less formalities to process the loans and advances, loans at concessional rate, etc.) for small scale industries. - 2.
 To keep away from the competition with large scale industries, the Government of India has reserved about 800 items for exclusive production by small scale industries. - 3.
-The limit for exemption from payment of goods and services (GST) has been raised to 40 lakh turnover for small scale industries from April 1,2019 Under the GST Composition Scheme, small traders and and businesses can pay 1 per cent tax based on turnover of 1.5 crore from April 1,2019 against earlier turnover of 1 crore.

-- 4. The Government also gives preference to the products of small enterprises while purchasing stationery and other items for government departments and institutions. - 5.
+It provides concession and exemption in excise and sales tax to the small scale units.
+The excise exemption has raised from Rs.
+50 lakh to Rs.
+One crore for small industries. - 4.
+The Government also gives preference to the products of small enterprises while purchasing stationery and other items for its own consumption and use. - 5.
 For promotion, financing and development of small-scale industrial enterprises several institutes like Small Industrial Development Bank of India (SIDBI), National bank for Agriculture and Rural Development (NABARD), District Industries Centres (DICs) etc. have been set up by the Government. - 6.
-The Government of India has set up separate Ministry of Micro, Small and Medium Enterprises (http://msme.gov.in) for effective planning and monitoring of the development of small business enterprises in the country. - 7.
-To provide benefits of its plans and policies to a large number of Small industries, it has lowered the investment limit from Rs.
+The Government of India has set up separate Ministry of Micro, Small and Medium Enterprises (http://msme.gov.in) for effective planning and monitoring of the development of small business enterprises in the country.

+- 7. To provide benefits of its plans and policies to large number of industries, it has lowered the investment limit from Rs.
 3 crore to Rs.
-1 crore. - 8.
-The Government provides capital subsidy of 12 % for investment in technology in select sectors of small-scale business. - 9.
+One crore. - 8.
+The Government provides capital subsidy of 12% for investment in technology in select sectors of small-scale business. - 9.
 To encourage total quality management (TQM) the Government provides grant of Rs.
-75,000 to each unit that obtains ISO 9000 certification. - 10.
-To provide finance, design and marketing support to handloom sector it has launched the Deendayal Hathkargha ProtsahanYojana. - 11.
-The Government of India has permitted upto 24 % of total shareholding of small-scale units by other industrial units. - 12.
+75,000 to each units that obtains ISO 9000 certification. - 10.
+To provide finance, design and marketing support to handloom sector it has launched the Deendayal Hathkargha Protsahan Yojana. - 11.
+The Government of India has permitted upto 24 % of total shareholding of smallscale units by other industrial units. - 12.
 The Government provides land, power and water etc. at concessional rates to small business enterprises. - 13.
 Special incentives are also provided for setting up of small enterprises in rural and backward areas. - 14.
-The Government encourages establishment of small-scale industries by providing developed land and industrial estates. - 15.
-Through the MUDRA scheme of providing capital to the Medium and Small Business Enterprises sector, the government has sought to provide capital to people who wish to start their own enterprises. - 16.
-Some government policies focus on skill building activities under the framework of Skill India Mission that allows self-employed individuals to start more productive jobs.
+The Government encourages to establish small-scale industry by providing developed land and industrial estates.